CS2103AUG2016-T10-C4/Main/test/java/ruby/keyboardwarrior/ManualTesting/TestScript.md

 2. **Input**: add new todo2
 3. **Input**: add new todo3
 4. **Input**: add new todo4
-5. **Display**: 4 new tasks under Todos, number of Todos will be updated to 4
+5. **Output**: 4 new tasks under Todos, number of Todos will be updated to 4

 ###Delete###
 1. **Input**: delete 2